statamic/v2-docs/content/collections/docs/template-language.md

 {{ /array_variable }}
 ```

-#### Full disclosure {#full-disclosure}
+#### Full Disclosure... {#full-disclosure}

 You can actually use Array style on strings, but String Style on arrays is really annoying because you have to re-apply the modifiers on the closing tag and ain't nobody got time for that.
+Best to keep the approaches separate as much as you can, for standards.

 ```
-// This is ugly and stupid.
+// This is ugly and annoying.
-{{ variable|limit:2 }}
-  // Stuff probably happening here too
-{{ /variable|limit:2 }}
+{{ variable|limit:2 }} {{ /variable|limit:2 }}
 ```

 ## Conditional Logic {#conditional-logic}

 If this, then that.
-Do this unless something.
+Do this unless something else. _If chicken wings then party_.
 Statamic has a full set of conditional operators to let you build as much logic as you need into your templates.

 Conditions come in two basic flavors, `if/else` and `unless/unlesselse`.
 They serve the same purpose but are logical mirrors of each other.
 Where `if` only renders when a condition matches, `unless` renders _unless_ it matches.
 Use whichever makes your templates easiest to read.